-You've Seen 'Avengers: Endgame.'
 Here's What Happens Next in the Marvel Cinematic Universe

 What Marvel TV shows will come after Avengers: Endgame?

-Elizabeth Olsen and Paul Bettany will star as Wanda Maximoff (Scarlet Witch) and Vision.
+Elizabeth Olsen and Paul Bettany will star as Wanda Maximoff (Scarlet Witch) and Vision on a Disney+ series.
 Presumably, the show is a prequel to Avengers: Endgame because Vision remains quite dead at the end of that movie.
-But here’s a surprising twist: Olson recently said that the show is actually set in the 1950s.
+But here’s a surprising twist: Olson said recently that the show is actually set in the 1950s.
 Maybe the couple uses some extra Pym Particles to time travel together?

-RIcky and Morty writer Michael Waldron will serve as showrunner for this series about everyone’s favorite trickster god.
+Rick and Morty writer Michael Waldron will serve as showrunner for this series about everyone’s favorite trickster god on Disney+.
 Thanos killed the 2018 version of Loki in Avengers: Infinity War.
 But when the Avengers travel back in time to 2012 in Avengers: Endgame, that version of Loki steals the Tesseract and escapes.
 The show will likely follow this 2012 Loki across time and space.

 Hawkeye was going back to retirement at the end of Endgame — but not for long.
-A Hawkeye series in which Jeremy Renners’ Clint Barton trains his protege Kate Bishop is in the works at Disney+.
+A Hawkeye series on Disney+ in which Jeremy Renner’s Clint Barton trains his protege Kate Bishop is in the works.